Adult Social Care

 Care Quality Commission (CQC)

 The independent regulator of health and social care in England.
 It ensures health and social care services provide people with safe, effective, compassionate, high-quality care and encourage care services to improve.
-It monitors, inspects and regulates services to make sure they meet fundamental standards of quality and safety and publishes findings, including performance ratings to help people choose care
+It monitors, inspects and regulates services to make sure they meet fundamental standards of quality and safety.
+It publishes its findings, including performance ratings to help people choose care.

 A meeting that is usually held when you are believed to be at risk of harm or abuse.
 The purpose is to discuss your situation and decide on a course of action to keep you safe.
 It will be attended by people who know you, such as your GP, community nurse or social worker.
 You (or your representative) should also be invited to the meeting